 Generating the Private Key for You

-Our recommendation is to save it in a place that is both easy to find, and you can be sure that it will not be removed.
+Our recommendation is to save it in a place that is easy to find, and you can be sure that it will not be removed.
+You may also upload it to your cloud storage account.
 This is an important step since no one will be able to decrypt the data if the private key is lost.

 Uploading Your Own Public Key